 Information that it currently displays include:

-- Time - The time of the request to the site
+- Time/date - The time*date of the request to the site

 - The event

 - Message - An optional message for the event

 - IP Address - The originating IP address of the request.

 Note: If you click on the particular IP address, an IPs section page will open up in the separate tab.
 Here you'll be able to analyse this IP.